cnrancher/docs-octopus/docs/en/installation.md

 ## 1. Octopus Helm Chart

 :::note
-The charts in this repository requires Helm version 3.x or later.**, read and follow the [Helm installation guide](https://helm.sh/docs/intro/install/).
+The charts in this repository requires Helm version 3.x or later, read and follow the [Helm installation guide](https://helm.sh/docs/intro/install/).
 :::

 The [Octopus-Chart](https://github.com/cnrancher/octopus-chart) repository hosts official Helm charts for [Octopus](https://github.com/cnrancher/octopus).
 These charts are used to deploy Octopus to the Kubernetes/k3s Cluster.